Parsa-Rajabi/CPSC-344/docs/teaching-team.md

     <p role="cell">CC is studying Cognitive Systems in the Psychology stream and has encountered Gestalt psychology four times at UBC.</p>
   </div>
 </div>

+## Professionalism

+Students are expected to maintain a high level of professionalism in all course activities and communication with the instructor and peers.
+This includes proper email etiquette, respectful communication in class, and adherence to deadlines.
+Before sending an email, please ensure that you have included a subject line including the course code (CPSC 100), a greeting, a clear message, **your full name/student ID#** and a closing.
+Using AI/ChatGPT to generate emails/slack messages is **not recommended** and **such emails will be returned for revision.**

+Before sending an email, make sure to review this article on [email etiquette](email-etiquette.md) and/or [How To Email Your Professor](https://personal.math.ubc.ca/~ilaba/teaching/email.html) for tips on how to effectively communicate with your instructor. **Emails that do not follow these guidelines will be returned to the sender for revision.**

+> Repeated unprofessional behavior will result in grade deduction from your final grade, with **each violation resulting in a 1% deduction**.
+Students will be notified of possible deductions after the first official warning.